PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 convpool-output successor, feature guards, public API, dependencies, and TensorFlow boundary are unchanged.
 The observation target is not a combined mutation counter and is not used to steer later lowering.

+Late dequant/unary fan-out orchestration has three ordered children: dequant- Concat-Quantize layout cleanup, transpose-unary passthrough cleanup, and transpose-unary fan-out bridge cleanup.
+Each returns one fixed integer counter, and all three receive one shared `ModelIRPassStateScope` with the same ModelIR, LayoutState, and diagnostics.
+The recovery engine constructs their ordered tuple, while the runner, lowerer helper, and sole direct call currently discard it.

+Strict characterization selects `_late_dequant_unary_fanout_results`.
+It freezes all child IDs and schemas, shared-scope contracts, zero-argument helper use, the retained dequant-HardSigmoid predecessor, raw swish successor, sole occurrence, typed runner/helper propagation requirement, and an unconsumed observation-only direct policy.